apache/pekko-connectors/README.md

 Caveat Emptor
 -------------

-Alpakka components are not always binary compatible between releases.
+Pekko Connectors components are not always binary compatible between releases.
 API changes that are not backward compatible might be introduced as we refine and simplify based on your feedback.
 A module may be dropped in any release without prior deprecation.
-If not stated otherwise, the [Lightbend subscription](https://www.lightbend.com/subscription) does *not* cover support for Alpakka modules.

-Our goal is to improve the stability and test coverage for Alpakka APIs over time.
+Our goal is to improve the stability and test coverage for Pekko Connectors APIs over time.